Skip to content

 O**e* Listed by nightspire Ransomware Group

 Public reporting indicates that nightspire claims to have stolen internal documents from O**e* and is now hosting the data on its leak portal.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details describe the incident as a classic ransomware operation in which the attackers first gained access, exfiltrated files, and then encrypted systems before demanding payment.
 No sample data has been released publicly at the time of writing, and the full scope of the stolen information has not been disclosed.
 The leak site entry itself serves as the primary evidence that the incident occurred.

 Why This Matters for You and Your Family